Autonomous Cave Surveying with an Aerial Robot: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The results presented in this paper comprise the beginning of an exciting line of research for autonomous cave surveying and mapping by aerial systems.
-By leveraging GMMs to compactly represent the environment, a high-fidelity perceptual model is achieved that is amenable to transmission across low-bandwidth communications channels.
-The method is demonstrated with \SI{360}{\degree} and limited field of view sensors and a planning framework amenable to both sensor models is also described.
-Several avenues are left as future work.
+The results presented in this paper comprise the beginning of a promising line of research for autonomous cave surveying and mapping by aerial systems.
+A high-fidelity model amenable to transmission across low-bandwidth communications channels is achieved by leveraging GMMs to compactly represent the environment.
+The method is demonstrated with \SI{360}{\degree} and limited field of view sensors utilizing a planning framework that is amenable to both sensor models.
+Several avenues of future work remain.
 Cave maps are typically annotated with important terrain features such as stalactites, stalagmites, and breakdown (see~\cref{fig:sf_map} for example), but this work does not consider the problem of terrain feature classification and encoding.
 Additionally, waterproof, rugged, and easy-to-use 2D maps are critical for cave rescuers or explorers to avoid getting lost in caves.
 Methods to project the 3D map information from the robot to 2D are needed to fill this gap in the state of the art.
 Finally, the deployment of multiple robots to increase the speed of exploration is of interest for large passages or maze caves.
 Introducing re-localization strategies to curb drift over long duration flights and yield more consistent maps would also be beneficial for multi-robot operations.
 Beyond cave applications, this work has relevance for search and rescue, planetary exploration, and tactical operations where humans and robots must share information in real-time.